roysaw77/warship/README.md

 perform a “look” action (if the ship has that capability), then make a “move” (if the ship has that capability), followed by a “shoot” or “destroy” action (if the ship has that capability too).
-5. The position of a ship is not revealed to other ships (shipPositionX and shipPositionY are private members of every ship class).
+5. The position of a ship (shipPositionX and shipPositionY) is known to all the ships in the same team and not known for the other ships in the opposite team.
 In general, each ship can perform a 'look' action to see what are around.
 6. A ship can take a move action to one of its 4 neighbouring locations : up, down, left, and right. up